Four Spartans make it on the podium on day two of competition.

 Spartans break two school records at ND, Schneider finishes second in heptathlon.

 Schneider in second-place in first indoor heptathlon since 2011.

 Ceith Creekmur By the Numbers

-At Miami, Creekmur helped coach three throwers who qualified for the NCAA East Preliminary Rounds in 2012, one of which earned second-team All-MAC by finishing as a runner-up in the decathlon at the MAC Championships.
-He also guided four student-athletes to berths in the NCAA East Preliminary Rounds in 2010-11 while two earned All-MAC honors with runner-up finishes at the MAC Championships.
-In 2010, under Creekmur's tenure, another student-athlete earned a berth to the NCAA East Preliminary Rounds in the discus, giving Creekmur eight East Prelims qualifiers in the last three seasons.
+Prior to Michigan State, Creekmur spent five years at his alma matter, Miami University, overseeing the vertical jumps, multi-events and throws.
+He helped coach three RedHawks to the NCAA East Preliminaries in 2012, one of which earned second-team All-MAC by finishing as a runner-up in the decathlon at the MAC Championships.
+Four of Creekmur’s student-athletes earned berths in the NCAA East Preliminary in 2010-11, while two earned All-MAC honors with runner-up finishes at the MAC Championships.

 Creekmur successfully recruited multiple state champions and national elite level high school athletes to the RedHawks.
 He also designed and implemented strength training programs for all track events up to the 800m in addition to multi-events, throws and vertical jumps.

-A RedHawk standout, Creekmur was a four-year letterwinner (2003-06) and finished in the top eight in the decathlon in each of his final three seasons, including a MAC runner-up finish as a junior.
-A second-team All-MAC honoree in 2005, turned in an eighth-place heptathlon finish at the U.S. Indoor Nationals and a fourth-place decathlon finish at the MAC Championships his senior season.
-In addition to Creekmur's decathlon mark, he also left Miami as an All-America nominee and the school record holder in the heptathlon with 5,399 points.
+A RedHawk standout, Creekmur was a four-year letterwinner (2003-06) and finished runner-up in the Mid-American Conference in the heptathlon.
+A second-team All-MAC honoree in 2005, he turned in an eighth-place heptathlon finish at the U.S. Indoor Nationals and a fourth-place decathlon finish at the MAC Championships his senior season.
+Creekmur left Miami the school record holder in the heptathlon with 5,399 points.